Jump to navigation

 There is urgency in our work.
 While we have a strong, collaborative foundation, health costs continue to rise, patients receive fragmented care and key population metrics must be improved.
 SIM will allow Colorado to strengthen our efforts in primary and behavioral care and broaden our reach to most Coloradans.

-The overarching goal of Colorado SIM is to improve the health of Coloradans by providing access to integrated primary care and behavioral health services in coordinated community systems, with value-based payment structures, for 80 percent of state residents by 2019.
+The overarching goal of Colorado SIM is to improve the health of Coloradans by increasing access to integrated primary care and behavioral health services in coordinated community systems, with value-based payment structures, for 80 percent of state residents by 2019.
 There is strong evidence that treating physical health, mental health and substance use disorders together will help us take aim at the ever-increasing burden of chronic disease.
 Our plan, called The Colorado Framework, creates a system of supports, both clinic-based and through expanded public health efforts, to spur integration.

 But while integrated care is necessary, it is not sufficient to achieving the healthiest state possible.
 We recognize that health outcomes are strongly impacted by social, economic and environmental factors.
 Based on the social determinants of health model, the Colorado SIM proposal leverages the efforts of public health to support the clinical health transformation.
-We will focus on 12 core population health target areas.